-The one plus of the rural purge was that it did bring some incredible shows to the air including The Brady Bunch, The Bob Newhart Show, All in the Family, The Jim Nabors Hour and M*A*S*H. And luckily some of the old rural favorites continued to run successfully in syndication, proof that the networks don't always know what audiences want to see.
+The one plus of the rural purge was that it did bring some incredible shows to the air including The Brady Bunch, The Bob Newhart Show, All in the Family, The Jim Nabors Hour and M*A*S*H. Other new shows included Maude and The Jeffersons.
+And luckily some of the old rural favorites continued to run successfully in syndication, which was proof that the networks don't always know what audiences want to see.
 Due to popular demand, The Waltons brought back rural families to TV in the '70s, which led to the popular Little House on the Prairie.
 American audiences will always want to see a balance of rural and urban on their televisions.

 This post was originally published on July 24, 2020.